Dr. Neeraj Meel

 Cabbage or headed cabbage (comprising several cultivars of Brassica oleracea) is a leafy green or purple biennial plant, grown as an annual vegetable crop for its dense-leaved heads.
 It is descended from the wild cabbage, B. oleracea var. oleracea, and is closely related to broccoli and cauliflower (var. botrytis), brussels sprouts (var. gemmifera) and savoy cabbage (var. sabauda).
 Cabbage heads generally range from 0.5 to 4 kilograms (1 to 9 lb), and can be green, purple and white.
 Smooth-leafed firm-headed green cabbages are the most common, with smooth-leafed red and crinkle-leafed savoy cabbages of both colors seen more rarely.
 It is a multi-layered vegetable.
 Under conditions of long sunlit days such as are found at high northern latitudes in summer, cabbages can grow much larger.
 Some records are discussed at the end of the history section.

-For find Solution for your problem contact us In addition to its usual purpose as an edible vegetable, cabbage has been used historically as a medicinal herb for a variety of purported health benefits.
+In addition to its usual purpose as an edible vegetable, cabbage has been used historically as a medicinal herb for a variety of purported health benefits.
 The Ancient Greeks recommended consuming the vegetable as a laxative, and used cabbage juice as an antidote for mushroom poisoning, for eye salves, and for liniments used to help bruises heal

 Cabbage has some impressive health benefits.
 As a cruciferous vegetable, it may help reduce the risk of certain cancers, including esophageal and stomach cancer .One cup (89 grams) of chopped raw cabbage contains 5 grams of carbs, three of which are fiber.
 It also provides 54% of the RDI for vitamin C and 85% of the RDI for vitamin K.